 If you go through the color theory carefully, you will notice that the color yellow and shades close to it denote optimism, creativity, and friendliness.
 It’s also a great shade to grab attention – be it on a website or in marketing collaterals like the email.

-For example, Moz.
-Their brand color is a pastel blue so they use a pastel yellow for their call-to-action buttons to make them stand out.
-The buttons standing out on their site to make them more interactive and actionable.
+For example, Moz– Their brand color is pastel blue, so they use pastel yellow for their call-to-action buttons to make them stand out.
+The buttons are standing out on their site to make them more interactive and actionable.

 As we mentioned before, red is one color that immediately stimulates a reaction from the human brain and the body.
-It is known to quicken the heart rate and promote urgency but stands for being bold – no matter what marketing collateral or industry it is being used in.
+It is known to quicken the heart rate and promote urgency but stands for being bold – no matter what marketing collateral or industry it is being used in specifically.

 Since the color is too bright, it should be used in moderation.
 You could use it for your emails or on the website call-to-action buttons to pack a powerful punch!